Syfert Injury Law Firm

 e.
 Successfully complete ongoing training, weapon inspection, and firearm qualification on at least an annual basis.

 The sheriff who conducts the guardian training or waives the training requirements for a person under sub-subparagraph 1.g. shall issue a school guardian certificate to persons who meet the requirements of this section to the satisfaction of the sheriff, and shall maintain documentation of weapon and equipment inspections, as well as the training, certification, inspection, and qualification records of each school guardian certified by the sheriff.
 A person who is certified under this paragraph may serve as a school guardian under s.
-1006.12(3) only if he or she is appointed by the applicable school district superintendent, charter school principal, or private school head of school.
+1006.12(3) only if he or she is appointed by the applicable school district superintendent, charter school principal, private school head of school, or child care facility owner.
+A sheriff who conducts the training for a school security guard or waives the training requirements for a person under sub-subparagraph 1.g. and determines that the school security guard has met all the requirements of s.
+1006.12(4) shall issue a school security guard certificate to persons who meet the requirements of this section to the satisfaction of the sheriff and shall maintain documentation of weapon and equipment inspections, training, certification, and qualification records for each school security guard certified by the sheriff.

 c.
-The Department of Law Enforcement shall maintain a list of each person appointed as a school guardian in the state.
-The list must include the name and certification date of each school guardian and the date the person was appointed as a school guardian, including the name of the school district, charter school, or private school in which the school guardian is appointed, any information provided pursuant to s.
-1006.12(5), and, if applicable, the date such person separated from his or her appointment as a school guardian.
+The Department of Law Enforcement shall maintain a list of each person appointed as a school guardian or certified as a school security guard in the state.
+The list must include the name and certification date of each school guardian and school security guard and the date the person was appointed as a school guardian or certified as a school security guard, including the name of the school district, charter school, private school, or child care facility in which the school guardian is appointed, or the employing security agency of a school security guard, any information provided pursuant to s.
+1006.12(5), and, if applicable, the date such person separated from his or her appointment as a school guardian or the last date a school security guard served in a school as of the last reporting date.
 The Department of Law Enforcement shall remove from the list any person whose training has expired pursuant to sub-subparagraph 1.d.

 d.
-Each sheriff must report on a quarterly basis to the Department of Law Enforcement the schedule for upcoming school guardian trainings, including the dates of the training, the training locations, a contact person to register for the training, and the class capacity.
+Each sheriff shall report on a quarterly basis to the Department of Law Enforcement the schedule for upcoming school guardian trainings, to include guardian trainings for school security guards, including the dates of the training, the training locations, a contact person to register for the training, and the class capacity.
+If no trainings are scheduled, the sheriff is not required to report to the Department of Law Enforcement.
 The Department of Law Enforcement shall publish on its website a list of the upcoming school guardian trainings.
-The Department of Law Enforcement must update such list quarterly.
+The Department of Law Enforcement shall update such list quarterly.

 e.
 A sheriff who fails to report the information required by this subparagraph may not receive reimbursement from the Department of Education for school guardian trainings.
 Upon the submission of the required information, a sheriff is deemed eligible for such funding and is authorized to continue to receive reimbursement for school guardian training.

 g.
-By March 1 and October 1 of each school year, the Department of Law Enforcement shall notify the Department of Education of any sheriff, school district, charter school, or private school that has not complied with the reporting requirements of this subparagraph.
+By March 1 and October 1 of each school year, the Department of Law Enforcement shall notify the Department of Education of any sheriff, school district, charter school, private school, or child care facility that has not complied with the reporting requirements of this subparagraph.

 h.
-The Department of Law Enforcement may adopt rules to implement the requirements of this subparagraph, including requiring additional reporting information only as necessary to uniquely identify each school guardian reported.
+The Department of Law Enforcement may adopt rules to implement the requirements of this subparagraph, including requiring additional reporting information only as necessary to uniquely identify each school guardian and school security guard reported.

 (2) Sheriffs, in their respective counties, in person or by deputy, shall, at the will of the board of county commissioners, attend, in person or by deputy, all meetings of the boards of county commissioners of their counties, for which services they shall receive such compensation, out of the county treasury, as said boards may deem proper.